Pressure distribution over a circular cylinder

 Steps

-Take dimensions of circular cylinder.
+Take the dimensions of the circular cylinder.

-Connect the reference port of the DSA3217 to the pressure port at the inlet of test section.
+Connect the reference port of the DSA3217 to the pressure port at the inlet of the test section.

-Connect the ports on DSA3217 with the circular cylinder using pneumatic tube.
+Connect the ports on DSA3217 with the circular cylinder using a pneumatic tube.
 The reading at the connected port is now (PΘ - P∞).

-Connect a port on DSA3217 with the pressure port at the settling chamber using pneumatic tube.
+Connect a port on DSA3217 with the pressure port at the settling chamber using a pneumatic tube.
 The reading at the connected port is now (P0 - P∞).

 Set a desired velocity in the wind tunnel using VFD.